amidaware/trmm-docs/docs/unsupported_proxies.md

 - Check `Use Client-IP to connect to backend servers.

+> Some remote agents would not let me do RDP without this option.
+> Play with it and see what works for you.

 ![haproxy-tcp-advanced](images/haproxy-tcp-advanced.png)

 It works well for me, there are cases that it might not work on all environments.